 by John Clayson

-We have gathered together stories and photographs which illustrate life down the years at Grantham Yard signal box.
+We've gathered together stories and photographs which illustrate life down the years at Grantham Yard signal box.
 There are reports from the local newspaper The Grantham Journal (which continues in publication today) and we’ve searched far and wide for photographs.
 Most importantly, people who worked on the railway at Grantham have kindly shared their personal recollections of the job and of the people they worked with.

 We are presenting what we have in chronological order.
 Material is still coming to light and we will slot new items in as they are discovered.
 If you have anything which adds to the story of the Yard Box at Grantham please let us know.